-In this program, Demilade Olaleye, Harkirat Kaur, Maryem Abbas and Rosa Chu present an inclusive, multisensory translation of Christi Belcourt's Wisdom of the Universe (2014).
+In this program, Demilade Olaleye, Harkirat Kaur, Maryem Abbas, and Rosa Chu present an inclusive, multisensory translation of Christi Belcourt's Wisdom of the Universe (2014).
 Her artwork is broken down into its elements and a tangible model is presented to allow the audience to experience the piece through the sense of touch.
 Auditory sounds and visuals are incorporated to create an immersive and educational experience.
 Join us on this journey as we engage our senses to explore the painting and collectively honour Mother Earth.

 “Art galleries and museums have long emphasized the visual, but we’re offering something different: special multi-sensory art experiences to help you understand your surroundings in new ways!” – Talks Multisensory Moments – AGO.